gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 In this lab, we successfully connected our bot to our LUIS application, and configured  our *RootDialog* with handlers for specific **intents**.
 We also learned how to parse **entity** values from the provided *LuisResult*.
 Finally, we learned how to persist and retrieve state for our bot application.

 ## Next Steps
 At this point we are able to configure our *RootDialog* to handle LUIS intents, but we haven't really done anything useful with the provided information.
-In the next lab, we'll learn how to structure conversational flow with multiple dialogs as well as some more advanced interface features, such as **card** views.
+In the next lab, we'll learn how to structure conversational flow with multiple dialogs as well as some more advanced interface features, such as **card** and **suggestions** views.